 The temporomandibular joint connects your jaw to your skull.
-TMJ pain is fairly common and many people suffer from temporomandibular joint disorder (TMD).
+TMJ pain is fairly common and many people suffer from the temporomandibular joint disorder (TMD).

 TMD is caused by inflammation of the joint, or injury to the joint.
-You can experience pain when chewing, clicking or popping sounds when the jaw moves, swelling, headaches, tooth grinding, or dislocation of the joint.
+You can experience pain when chewing, clicking, or popping sounds when the jaw moves, swelling, headaches, tooth grinding, or dislocation of the joint.

 Some people may be more prone to TMD.
 Did you know that poor posture can lead to neck strain and abnormalities in how your jaw muscle functions?
-Stress can also lead to TMD, as can previous trauma to your haw, misaligned teeth and chronic inflammatory arthritis.
+Stress can also lead to TMD, as can previous trauma to your haw, misaligned teeth, and chronic inflammatory arthritis.
 Women ages 18-44 also have a higher risk of experiencing TMD.

 There are several things that can contribute to TMD, including:

 - Misalignment of teeth

 Several symptoms associated with TMD

 There are several symptoms associated with TMD.
 The most common is a pain in the joint.
 This pain is usually centralized to the front of the ear, but it can also be at the neck, eyes, or forehead.
 You may also experience: